Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r31.23
+- New menu option Navigation > Waypoints > Set Quick Waypoint to coordinates.
+To set quick waypoints to x and y coordinates.
+Coordinates are always for your current zone!
+It is not possible to set waypoints to coordinates in other zones.
+- Added the value Your pet to Source (L), Target (L), and Target of yor target (L)
+- Evaluation of auras for units throttled to 2 times per second (from evaluation on every game tick), to increase performance on slow computers.
+- Fixed Source (L), Target (L), and Target of yor target (L) sometimes giving false positives when there are multiple units with the same name
+- Source (L), Target (L), and Target of yor target (L) should now work with all available values
+- Source unit attackable and Target unit attackable should now be available for all events
+- New aura attributes: Critical, Overhealing percentage
+- New aura outputs: Damage amount, Healing amount, Overhealing amount, Overhealing percentage
+- Lots of fixes in preparation for stuff that will break with the upcoming Ulduar patch changes.

 ## Changes in Sku r31.22
 - Added weapon buffs (for example from shaman totems) to values for your buff/debuff aura conditions.
 Example aura to check if the player has shamans Windfury buffed: If your buff list (L) contains Windfury Weapon (Passive) then audio output single and sound brass 5.
 Weapon buffs are only working for the player.
 Not for your target.
 - Added weapon buffs to the buff list on the overview page (shift + down)